 It is the responsibility of the organisation that has legal authority to authorise the PGD, to ensure that all legal and governance requirements are met.
 The authorising body accepts governance responsibility for the appropriate use of the PGD.

-NHS England Hampshire and Thames Valley (HTV) - covering Hampshire, IOW, Berkshire, Buckinghamshire and Oxfordshire authorises this PGD for use by the services or providers listed below:
+NHS ENGLAND MIDLANDS AND EAST (CENTRAL MIDLANDS) authorises this PGD for use by the services or providers listed below:

-Authorised for use by the following organisations and/or services Authorised for use by the following organisations and/or services: All NHS England HTV directly commissioned immunisation services.
+Authorised for use by the following organisations and/or services